 Presidential Research Professorships are awards in recognition of outstanding accomplishment and future potential in academic research, scholarship or artistry.
-Faculty can be nominated, or may initiate their own candidacy, by forwarding letters of nomination or self-nomination (declaration of own candidacy) to Freeman’s office by Monday, Oct.
-10.
+Faculty can be nominated by any current or retired NIU faculty member from any department; forward letters of nomination to Freeman’s office by Monday, Oct.
+8.

-The nomination and self-nomination letters must include the candidate’s qualifications in accordance with the expectations indicated below.
+The nomination letters must include the candidate’s qualifications in accordance with the expectations indicated below.
 Four complete sets of application materials (see below) are due by Monday, Nov.
-7.
+5.

 Electronic submission is allowed and preferred via email to [email protected].